synergy-design-system/synergy-design-system/packages/metadata/CONTEXT.md

 ### Styles Module Entities (Phase 2 artifact-depth, partial)
 - Styles setup metadata remains in `setup:styles-package` (docs + package metadata only).
-- Styles artifact files are now emitted as dedicated `style:*` entities, one per module folder under `packages/styles/src/`:
+- Styles artifact files are now emitted as dedicated `style:*` entities derived from the actual CSS source names so they align directly with Storybook/example artifact naming.
+- Current canonical examples include:
+  - `style:syn-link`
+  - `style:syn-link-list`
+  - `style:syn-table`
-  - `style:styles-link`
+  - `style:syn-table-cell`
-  - `style:styles-link-list`
+  - `style:syn-body`
-  - `style:styles-tables`
+  - `style:syn-heading`
-  - `style:styles-typography`
+  - `style:syn-weight`
-- Module selection rule:
+- Selection rule:
   - Ignore top-level `packages/styles/src/index.css`
-  - If a module folder has one file, include it (usually `index.css`)
+  - If a module folder has one file and that file is `index.css`, use the module name as the canonical style name
-  - If a module folder has more than one file, exclude `index.css`
+  - If a module folder has more than one file, exclude `index.css` and emit one entity per concrete CSS source file
 - Canonical styles path mapping for layers:
   - `packages/styles/src/<module>/<file>.css` -> `layers/full/styles/<module>/<file>.css`